 Burrowing Crayfish can dig deep into the substrate and, basically, live in their burrows most of the time.
 Some Crayfish species prefer hiding instead of burrowing.
 Although you will see them often walking around the tank, they still tend to be most active at night.
 Night is the time when they are hunting for food.
 These fully aquatic species will seek shelter under driftwood, rocks, crevices, and under aquatic plants.

 In general, Crayfish are aggressive.
 The only difference between species can be in the level of aggression.
 Some species can be extremely territorial and will not tolerate anything or anybody in the tank.
+For example, Blue crayfish and Red crayfish, read my guides about them.

 Description of the Crayfish